-From shimmering beaches and sacred Iao Valley to migrating humpback whales and sunset on Haleakala, it’s not surprising Maui was voted the “Best Island” by the readers of Conde Nast Traveler for 19 years.
+From shimmering beaches and sacred Iao Valley to migrating humpback whales and sunset on Haleakala, it’s not surprising that the readers of Conde Nast Traveler voted Maui as the “Best Island” for 19 years.

 Maui, Hawaii is one of the most sought after destinations on the planet.
 With over 2 1/2 million visitors in 2011 alone, people know that Maui is a special place.